-Text fields are used for single line text entry and editing.
+Text fields allow single line text entry and editing.

 General guidelines for text fields:

 Text field labels should use header capitalization, and have an access key assigned to the label, to allow people to focus the control using a keyboard.

 Size text fields according to the likely size of the content they will contain.
 This gives a useful visual cue to the amount of expected input.

 When a text field contains a property or setting, apply any changes when Return is pressed or when the field loses focus.

 Text fields can often require their content to have a particular format, such as in the case of a URL or hex color value.
 In these cases, it is important to provide effective feedback.

 When doing this, it is generally better to show positive feedback when the content is valid, as opposed to showing negative feedback while it is invalid.
 This avoids distracting and confusing users while they are in the process of editing the field.

 It is often better to show feedback in real time as the field is edited, as opposed to waiting until the field loses focus.

 Password fields are a special type of text field for which GNOME provides a dedicated control.
 This hides entered text, which can be revealed with a button, and can be used for any potentially sensitive text.

 A password field example can be found in the Entry → Password Entry demo in the GTK 4 demo app.